ykhier/Body-Balance-webiste/README.md

-# 🚀 Project Name

-Modern Full-Stack Web Application built with Next.js 14, TypeScript and TailwindCSS.
+# 🌿 Body Balance – Nutrition & Wellness Website

+A modern full-stack web application built for a real business — my sister’s nutrition and wellness brand.

+This platform represents a professional digital presence for a nutrition consultant, designed to support clients, manage inquiries, and provide a clean and modern user experience.

 ---

-# 📌 Overview
+# 📌 About The Project

-This project is a production-ready web application built using modern technologies.

-## ✨ Features

-- ⚡ Fast performance with Next.js 14 (App Router)
-- 🎨 Beautiful UI with TailwindCSS + shadcn/ui
+This project was developed as a real-world business website for my sister’s nutrition brand.

+The goal was to build:

+- 🌿 A clean and professional landing page
+- 📱 Fully responsive design (mobile-first)
-- 🌙 Dark / Light Mode support
+- 🌙 Dark / Light mode support
+- 📥 Contact system with database storage
-- 🔐 Secure environment variables handling
+- 🔐 Secure admin panel for managing submissions
-- 🧠 API routes for backend logic
-- 📦 Ready for deployment on Vercel
+- 🚀 Production-ready deployment

 ---

+# ✨ Features

+- ⚡ Built with Next.js 14 (App Router)
+- 🎨 Modern UI using TailwindCSS + shadcn/ui
+- 🌙 Dark / Light mode with next-themes
+- 🔐 Secure admin authentication using Environment Variables
+- 📥 Contact form connected to database
+- 📊 Admin dashboard with filtering and management tools
+- 🚀 Deployed on Vercel

+---

 # 🛠 Tech Stack

-- Next.js 14 (App Router)
+- Next.js 14
 - TypeScript
 - TailwindCSS
 - shadcn/ui
-- next-themes (Dark Mode)
+- next-themes
 - Prisma (if used)
 - PostgreSQL / Firebase (if used)
 - Vercel